 The council's Connected Communities team continue to support and signpost EU/EAA citizens and their family members to specialist support services that are able to make late applications to the EUSS, challenge negative decisions and provide advice around rights and entitlements.
+The team co-ordinate on a weekly multi-agency drop in at Community House, Eton Road, and over the coming months plan to deliver Rights and Entitlements sessions to communities using local schools as a base, and develop an online information session for professionals.

-These services, provided by voluntary sector organisations including CAB, TGP Cymru, Newport Mind, Settled and Newfields Law are funded by the Welsh Government and Home Office until the end of March 2022.
-There is no indication that services will continue to be funded after this, which presents a significant risk to available support for EU/EAA citizens and is likely to result in an increased demand on local authority resources.
+Services, provided by voluntary sector organisations including CAB, TGP Cymru, Newport Mind, Settled and Newfields Law are funded by the Welsh Government and Home Office until the end of March 2022.
+There has been an indication from both the Welsh Government and the Home Office that funding may be extended to September-December, which is welcomed, however the council recognises that demand for advice services is escalating, cases are increasingly complex, and this is likely to continue post-December.